jhontejada95/CAFE-INDEX/README.md

    ```
    */15 * * * * cd /path/to/CAFE-INDEX && python main.py --oracle submit --hours 1
    ```

+### Using the Frontend Wallet Integration

+The frontend includes a wallet connection feature that allows users to interact directly with the Polkadot blockchain:

+1. Install the [Polkadot.js Extension](https://polkadot.js.org/extension/) in your browser
+2. Create or import an account in the extension
+3. Launch the frontend application
+4. Click "Connect Wallet" in the interface
+5. Select your account from the dropdown when prompted
+6. Use the "Send Price Test" button to submit a price to the blockchain

+**Note:** This feature requires the Polkadot.js Browser Extension to be installed and configured with at least one account.

 ### Starting the Backend API